Tales of Tech Interviews

 I’ve always loved programming, and - at the same time - I’ve always sucked at competitive programming.

-Basically, if there was a gun to my head and the only way I could get out of it was by implementing something really really fast, I’d start making calls to the people I love.
-Instead, I am the chap who started off an all night hackathon by writing unit tests1
+Basically, if there was a gun to my head and the only way I could get out of it was by solving a programming puzzle, I’d start making calls to the people I love.

 That should serve as a decent precursor for the tales to come, and how I generally fare in tech interviews.